spin-the-hexagon/archimedes/docs/content_scripts.md

 To load all the games beatmaps into a table, add the table to Content.ScriptQueue.
 To load one beatmap, add the beatmap to Content.ScriptQueue.

-The one silly part about this is that a beatmap could theoretically mess with save data.
+The one silly part about this is that a beatmap could theoretically mess with game data.

 There is one last, super-simple part to the Content Script specification, which is that to make sure a user pasted in a Content Script, all Content Scripts start with `V3`